amathislab/poet/.github/CONTRIBUTING.md

 * PEP8 formatting following [Black](https://black.readthedocs.io/en/stable/)

 ## License
-By contributing to DETR, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to POET, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.